Being Guided & Guiding Souls

 Let’s try out one of the suggestions from this segment.
 For this task, look for a conversation this week when a question from the list on Prof. Keimig’s handout can be inserted (you might need to reword the question, of course, for example, saying, “What does earnest listening look like to you?”

-You might consider incorporating this question first into a conversation with your critical friend and then into a general conversation.
+You might consider incorporating this question first into a conversation with your formation companion and then into a general conversation.
 Incorporate the question into this conversation.
 Describe in the response box below in about 200 words how you knew it was the right time to ask the question and how the conversation went.

 "And [Jesus] answered, 'You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind; and your neighbor as yourself.'" - Luke 10:27